crimsonredmk/ArchLinuxARM-TouchPad/Installation.md

     lvm.static lvdisplay -c store/media | awk -F: '{print $7/2048}'

-The 4096MB values for lvm.static above are arbitrary - you'll need at least 2GB (2048MB) to enjoy Arch Linux ARM.
+The 4096MB values for lvm.static above are generous - you'll need at least 3GB to enjoy Arch Linux ARM.

 Also, make sure you leave some space for FAT. webOS and webOS applications use it.